 There is no such thing as information overload when it comes to businesses giving browsers information on products.
 This includes automotive dealers and how they merchandise their inventory.

-Here are just a few basic tasks every dealer should be doing or ensuring their vendor is getting done:
+Here are a few basic tasks every dealer should be doing or ensuring their vendor is doing:

 All vehicles should have multiple photos showing all angles and added-on or “differentiating” equipment.
 A 2016 Toyota Corolla LE is a different car than a 2016 Toyota Corolla LE with Premium Package.
 Does your photographer or vendor know the difference?
 Are you making sure the customer knows why 2 cars that look the same have a $3,500 price difference?